-Reinforced Thermoplastic Pipe (RTP) are the next generation in high-pressure pipelines.
-TOPOLO thermoplastic pipes are corrosion, scaling and maintenance-free, and suitable for a wide range of applications.
+Reinforced thermoplastic pipe (RTP) is the next generation in high-pressure pipelines.
+TOPOLO thermoplastic pipes are corrosion, scaling, and maintenance-free, and suitable for a wide range of applications.
 Sometimes the pipes are also called FCP (Flexible Composite Pipe).
 Are they the same or different things?

 Names: RTP or FCP?

 Flexible Composite Pipes are sometimes also called: “Flexible Flowline”, “Flexible Linepipe”, “Spoolable Reinforced Plastic Linepipe”, “Flexible Reinforced Pipe”, “Reinforced Line Pipe” or “Spoolable Composites”.
-For offshore use other names include “Offshore Flexibles” or “Flexible Umbilical Risers”.
+For offshore also use other names like “Offshore Flexibles” or “Flexible Umbilical Risers”.

 Usage of Flexible Composite Pipes